Worldwide Photographic Journeys

 About 51% of Costa Rica’s territory is rainforest and almost 24% of this is primary forest.
 So much of it is undisturbed by humans that walking in these forests is like a waking dream.
 The sights, sounds, and smells are unlike anything else.
 It’s a feast for the senses.
 Fantastic birds that you would swear cannot be real, appear in the trees and dare you to believe your own eyes.
 Leafcutter ants march across the forest floor, carrying umbrellas of vegetation back to their nests.
 It’s always dark there as if the lights were dimmed before a film you cannot wait to see, and as each scene unfolds, the story gets ever deeper.
 Tiny poison dart frogs leap around the leaf litter while a chorus of tropical birds serenade your stroll.

-A highlight of our tour is the chance to photograph some of the more difficult species of frogs and snakes of Costa Rica both in the wild and at a unique conservation project.
-We’ve teamed up with an expert local tracker who can show us around known habitats for Honduran White Bats, Strawberry Poison Dart frogs, Brown-throated Sloths, a variety of insects and butterflies.
-He has an avid interest in all of the wildlife of his area and through his intimate first-hand knowledge we may see cute little White-collard Manakins, Crested Oropendolas and Black-mandibled Toucans, alongside a raft of other forest critters that are awesome to photograph.
+A highlight of our tour is the chance to photograph some of the more difficult species of frogs and snakes of Costa Rica both in the wild and at unique conservation projects.
+We’ve teamed up with an expert local tracker who can show us around known habitats for Honduran White Bats, Strawberry Poison frogs, Brown-throated Sloths, a variety of insects and butterflies.
+He has an avid interest in all of the wildlife of his area and through his intimate first-hand knowledge we may see cute little White-collard Manakins and Crested Oropendolas, alongside a raft of other forest critters that are awesome to photograph.
 At his home are some wonderful natural feeders which are visited by lovely birds, including Orange-chinned Parakeet and white-necked Jacobins.

 During our time in this stunning environment, we will enjoy photo shoots with some of Costa Rica’s most beautiful reptiles and amphibians in a unique conservation project.
 Creatures we might photograph here include the remarkable Ornate and Emerald Glass Frogs, Barred Leaf Frog, Eyelash Viper and Green Pit Vipers.

-To round off our Costa Rican rainforest odyssey, we will enjoy two nights at the spectacular lodge in Laguna Lagartos, home to some of the most fantastic bird, caiman and wildlife photography opportunities in the country.
+A highlight of our Costa Rican rainforest odyssey will be two nights at the spectacular lodge in Laguna Lagarto, home to some of the most fantastic bird, caiman and wildlife photography opportunities in the country.
 Here we will be able to photograph Collared Aracaris, Keel-billed Toucans and a host of other incredible birds like Montezuma Oropendula, honeycreepers, parrots and even curassows against a magnificent verdant forest backdrop.
-During our time at Laguna Lagartos we will go off on a night search for pretty Black Caiman in the pools close to the lodge.
+During our time at Laguna Lagarto we will go off on a night search for pretty Black Caiman in the pools close to the lodge.
 We will also spend one morning at a hide created by award-winning photographer Bence Maté to photograph Black and King Vultures at a vulture dinner station.
 The array of photographic subjects here is so vast that it will be difficult to tear ourselves away.
 After all, where on earth can you photograph amazing rainforest birds in such a sublime setting while you even eat breakfast?

 Waters that feed Life

 Covering a region of over 800 hectares, Caño Negro is home to over 200 bird species as well as unique and distinct plants and animals.
-Here we will take to the rivers and wetlands searching for caiman, iguanas, Emerald Basilisk lizards, Howler Monkeys and a host of wetland birds including Roseate Spoonbills, Limpkin, Northern Jacana, ibises, Jabirus, Anhingas, Cattle Egrets, swamp hens and rails.
-Floating along these rivers, looking for wildlife in the fringing rainforests is almost like being immersed in another world.
+Here we will take to the rivers and wetlands searching for caiman, iguanas, Emerald Basilisk lizards, Howler Monkeys and a host of wetland birds including Roseate Spoonbills, Limpkin, Northern Jacana, Ibises, Jabirus, Anhingas, Cattle Egrets, Swamp Hens, Sun Grebe and Cormorants.
+Floating along these rivers, looking for wildlife in the fringing riverine woodlands is almost like being immersed in another world.
 These forests are dense and untouched.
 It is possible that we may see large howler monkeys swinging above our heads while dinosaur-like iguanas sun themselves on the river banks.
-We will search for colonies of tiny Proboscis Bats and stunning Emerald Basilisk Lizards to photograph from our comfortable boats.
+We will search for Slider Turtles and stunning Emerald Basilisk Lizards to photograph from our comfortable boats.

 Where Volcanoes Sleep